 Walla Walla College is a state-approved teacher education institution.
-As such it is authorized to recommend graduates to the Washington Department of Education for the provisional certificate (initial), the standard certificate (permanent), principal's credential.
+As such it is authorized to recommend graduates to the Washington Department of Education for the provisional certificate, the standard certificate, and the principal's credential.

 The course offerings provide for currently available teaching certificates from the General Conference Department of Education.
+Information concerning specific certificates is available from the certification consultant.